What happened next? - This week's inspiration

 Edward, can you describe GreenIron's growth journey since you inspired us just under a year ago?

-I have to pinch myself when I think back on what we have achieved in a few busy months.
-We have continued with our testing activities where we have had many positive results.
-Our patented technology has proven to work well for producing fossil-free iron and steel from residual products and waste from steelworks, among other things.
-It has also been shown that our technology also works for metals other than iron, such as precious metals like copper, nickel and molybdenum.
-With these results from our test furnace, we are now ready to move towards real production.
-It is incredibly exciting to be in the borderland between a start-up and the responsible and successful technology company we aim to become.
+I have to pinch myself when I think back on what we have achieved in a few hectic months.
+We have continued our testing operations, with many positive results.
+Our patented technology has proven to work well for producing fossil-free iron and steel from residual products and waste from steel plants, among others.
+It has also been shown that our technology works for metals other than iron, such as precious metals like copper, nickel, and molybdenum.
+With these results from our test furnace, we are now ready to move towards actual production.
+It is incredibly exciting to be in the borderland between a startup and the responsible and successful technology company we aspire to become.

-The second, not entirely unimportant piece of the puzzle for a company's success story is capital.
-During the autumn, we carried out a new issue of SEK 100 million with Wallenberg-owned FAM and state-owned Almi Invest as the largest investors.
-In addition, a number of heavy business profiles are with us on the journey, which gives us an incredibly strong owner group, with a broad industrial and international experience.
-What a fabulous Christmas present for GreenIron's brave little group, who with great courage have thrown themselves into the unknown and worked hard for this for three years.
-Bow and bow to you all!
+The second, and not entirely insignificant, piece of the puzzle for a company's success story is capital.
+During the autumn, we completed a new share issue of SEK 100 million with Wallenberg-owned FAM and state-owned Almi Invest as the largest investors.
+In addition, a number of prominent business profiles are with us on the journey, giving us an incredibly strong group of owners with broad industrial and international experience.
+What a fabulous Christmas gift for GreenIron's brave little group, who have boldly ventured into the unknown and worked hard for this for three years.
+Hats off to you all!

 What is your recipe for creating a strong organizational culture and an attractive employer brand?

-We are now entering the next pulse-raising phase, which is about building a well-tuned organization.
-High on the "to-do" list is to attract a number of key competencies, for example in production, sales, project management and IT.
-These are issues I am very passionate about and understand the importance of in building a company.
+Now we are entering the next pulse-raising stage, which is about building a well-tuned organization.
+High on the 'to-do' list is attracting a number of key competencies, in areas such as production, sales, project management, and IT.
+These are issues I am passionate about and understand the importance of in building a company.

-In parallel with this, we need to build a clear and strong brand for GreenIron, with a focus on sustainability and profitability.
-This includes formulating a vision and mission as well as values, with the aim of creating a value-driven organizational culture that both inspires and motivates our employees.
+In parallel, we in management need to build a clear and strong brand for GreenIron, focusing on sustainability and profitability.
+This includes formulating a vision, mission, and values, with the aim of creating a value-driven organizational culture that both inspires and motivates our employees.

-What are your goals for the next few years and dream (vision) for GreenIron in, say, ten years' time?
+What are your goals for the next few years and your dream (vision) for GreenIron in, let's say, ten years?

-My own personal dream is that I, together with my ingenious 87-year-old father Hans, who invented this pioneering furnace back in the 70s, get to witness when the first tonnage of fossil-free iron or steel leaves our factory.
-Why not, appropriately enough, in connection with the crayfish premiere in 2023?
-GreenIron's dream, in a longer and larger perspective, is to create long-term social value with a focus on sustainable value creation.
-Not just for Sweden.
-But for the whole world.
-And for future generations.
+My own personal dream is that I, together with my ingenious 87-year-old father Hans, who invented this groundbreaking furnace back in the 70s, will witness the first tonnage of fossil-free iron or steel leaving our factory.
+Why not fittingly in connection with the crayfish premiere in 2023?
+GreenIron's dream, in a longer and larger perspective, is to create long-term societal value with a focus on sustainable value creation.
+Not just for Sweden, but for the whole world, and for future generations.

 Photo above: Peter Knutson